Hussain-Hakimi/Maktab-Management-System/README.md

 ---

 ## 🎯 Project Goal
 The goal of this project is to provide a simple, reliable, and completely offline school-management solution for schools that need to manage:

-- Classes and subjects
+Classes and subjects

-- Students
+Students

+Attendance

+Library books and lending

+Textbooks inventory and distribution

+Student fees and payments

-- Examination marks
+Examination marks

-- Automatic grading
+Automatic grading

-- Student report cards
+Student report cards

-- Database backup and restore
+Database backup and restore

 The system is designed to work on a single Windows computer without requiring an internet connection or an online server.

+## 🚀 Version History

+Version 1.0.1 — Stabilization Release
+The core academic MVP with classes, subjects, students, marks, grading, report cards, backup/restore, logging, and tests.

-## 🚀 Version 1.0 — Core Academic MVP
+## Version 1.1.0 — School Operations Release

-Version 1.0 focuses on the core academic management features.

-### Included in V1.0

-- 🏫 Class management
+Added the following modules:

+🗓️ Attendance management (daily entry, absence tracking tied to promotion rules)

-- 📚 Subject management
+📚 Library management (books, issue/return, overdue tracking)

-- 👨‍🎓 Student registration and management
-- 📝 Examination mark entry
-- 🧮 Automatic calculation of subject totals
-- 🎓 Automatic student grading
-- 📄 PDF report card / اطلاع‌نامه generation
-- 💾 SQLite database
+📦 Textbooks management (inventory, issue/return)

+💰 Fees management (fee records, payments, outstanding balances)

-- 🔄 Database backup and restore
+🔄 Database migration system (PRAGMA user_version)
-- 📝 Application logging
-- 🇦🇫 Dari/Persian RTL interface
-- 🧪 Automated unit tests

-### Not Included in V1.0

-The following features are **planned for later versions** and are not part of the current MVP:

-- Attendance management
-- Library management
-- Textbook management
-- Fee management
-- User accounts and authentication
-- Role-based permissions
-- Advanced reports and analytics
-- Multi-user/network support

-This keeps V1.0 focused on the essential academic workflow.

 ## 🏗️ Technology Stack